cliqz-oss/browser-f/README.md

 ## Developing

-There should be no differences in development from regular Mozilla process.
+There should be no differences in development from the regular Mozilla process.

 ## Feature requests and bug reports

-Please submit those in a form of a github issue.
+Please use github issues to submit bugs and requests.

-When submitting the bug report please include following information:
+When submitting the bug report please include the following information:

 * OS version, eg. Windox 8.1, Mac OS X 10.10.4
 * system architecture (32/64 bit)
 * browser version, eg. CLIQZ 0.8, based on Firefox 39

-## Repository Structure
+## Repository structure

-For automated build purposes we keep copies of original Mozilla project in our repository.
-Thus following folders, are achives of respective Mozilla
+For automated build purposes we keep copies of the original Mozilla project in our repository.
+Thus, the following folders are archives of respective Mozilla
 repositories:

 * `mozilla-release` - https://hg.mozilla.org/releases/mozilla-release
 * `l10n/de` - http://hg.mozilla.org/releases/l10n/mozilla-release/de/
 * `build-tools` - https://github.com/mozilla/build-tools

-CLIQZ changes gets applied unto original Mozilla code.
+CLIQZ changes are applied to original Mozilla code.